Scotland national under-20 football team

 The Scotland national under-20 football team, controlled by the Scottish Football Association, is Scotland's national under 20 football team and is considered to be a feeder team for the Scotland national football team.
 The team represents Scotland in international Under 20 competitions such as the FIFA U-20 World Cup.

 History

 Scotland reached the quarter-finals of the World Youth Championship on two occasions: in 1983, where they lost to eventual winners Poland; and in 1987, when tournament runners-up West Germany won on penalties.
 The team last played in a competitive tournament in the 2007 FIFA U-20 World Cup, which Scotland qualified for by finishing second in the 2006 UEFA European Under-19 Championship.

-An under-20 team was selected for the 2017 Toulon Tournament, the first time since 1999 Scotland competed.
+An under-20 team was selected for the 2017 Toulon Tournament, the first time since 1999 that Scotland had competed.
 Scotland registered a first ever win against Brazil at any level in the groups.
-The team finished with the bronze medal, which was the nations first ever medal in the competitions 45 year history.
+The team finished with the bronze medal, which was the nation's first ever medal in the competition's 45-year history.